IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Our own experience provides the basic material for our imagination, whose range is therefore limited.
 It will not help to try to imagine that one has webbing on one's arms, which enables one to fly around at dusk and dawn catching insects in one's mouth; that one has very poor vision, and perceives the surrounding world by a system of reflected high-frequency sound signals; and that one spends the day hanging upside down by one's feet in an attic. **In so far as I can imagine this (which is not very far), it tells me only what it would be like for me to behave as a bat behaves.** But that is not the question. **I want to know what it is like for a bat to be a bat.** Yet if I try to imagine this, I am restricted to the resources of my own mind, and those resources are inadequate to the task.
 I cannot perform it either by imagining additions to my present experience, or by imagining segments gradually subtracted from it, or by imagining some combination of additions, subtractions, and modifications.” <a href="https://en.wikipedia.org/wiki/What_Is_It_Like_to_Be_a_Bat%3F" target="_blank">What Is It Like to Be a Bat?</a>

->“I want atheism to be true and am made uneasy by the fact that some of the most intelligent and well-informed people I know are religious believers.
-It isn't just that I don't believe in God and, naturally, hope that I'm right in my belief.
+>“In speaking of the fear of religion, I don’t mean to refer to the entirely reasonable hostility toward certain established religions and religious institutions, in virtue of their objectionable moral doctrines, social policies, and political influence.
+Nor am I referring to the association of many religious beliefs with superstition and the acceptance of evident empirical falsehoods.
+I am talking about something much deeper—namely, the fear of religion itself.
+I speak from experience, being strongly subject to this fear myself: I want atheism to be true and am made uneasy by the fact that some of the most intelligent and well-informed people I know are religious believers.
+It isn’t just that I don’t believe in God and, naturally, hope that I’m right in my belief.
 It’s that I hope there is no God!
 I don’t want there to be a God; I don’t want the universe to be like that.”

+>“I agree with Dawkins that the issue of design versus purely physical causation is a scientific question.
+He is correct to dismiss Stephen Jay Gould’s position that science and religion are “non-overlapping magisteria.”
+The conflict is real.
+But although I am as much of an outsider to religion as he is, I believe it is much more difficult to settle the question than he thinks.
+I also suspect there are other possibilities besides these two that have not even been thought of yet.
+The fear of religion leads too many scientifically minded atheists to cling to a defensive, world-flattening reductionism.
+Dawkins, like many of his contemporaries, is hobbled by the assumption that the ***only alternative to religion is to insist that the ultimate explanation of everything must lie in particle physics, string theory, or whatever purely extensional laws*** govern the elements of which the material world is composed.
+This reductionist dream is nourished by the extraordinary success of the physical sciences in our time, not least in their recent application to the understanding of life through molecular biology.
+It is natural to try to take any successful intellectual method as far as it will go.
+Yet the impulse to find an explanation of everything in physics has over the last fifty years gotten out of control.
+The concepts of physical science provide a very special, and partial, description of the world that experience reveals to us.
+It is the world with all subjective consciousness, sensory appearances, thought, value, purpose, and will left out.
+What remains is the mathematically describable order of things and events in space and time.”

 ― <a href="https://en.wikipedia.org/wiki/Thomas_Nagel" target="_blank">Thomas Nagel</a>